GeorgiaClay CountyCourt Process

 3. Trial (If No Plea Deal)

-- What the Prosecution Must Prove: To convict you of DUI, the prosecution must prove beyond a reasonable doubt that you were driving or in actual physical control of a vehicle while under the influence of alcohol or drugs.
-This can be proven through evidence such as:
+• What the Prosecution Must Prove: The prosecution must prove beyond a reasonable doubt that you were driving under the influence of alcohol or drugs.
+This involves presenting evidence of your impairment, such as field sobriety test results, breathalyzer or blood test results, and witness testimony.

 Georgia DUI laws are strict, and the penalties for a conviction can be severe.